 Currently the College has the following programs: Master of Science in Nursing, Associate of Science Degree in Nursing, Bachelor of Science in Health Sciences, Associate of Applied Science in Radiography, Associate of Applied Science in Respiratory Care, and Bachelor of Science in Nursing.
 The Bachelor of Science in Nursing program has three tracks: BSN-Accelerated for those who hold a baccalaureate degree in another discipline, BSN-Basic for those beginning their nursing careers, and BSN-C for those who wish to pursue an RN-BSN completion program.

 Trinity College of Nursing is situated at 2122 25th Avenue in Rock Island, Illinois adjacent to Trinity Medical Center.

 Trinity Medical Center is a subset of Trinity Regional Health System, which is part of Iowa Health System, Iowa’s largest health care system.

 Trinity Medical Center has always recognized its responsibility to prepare health professionals who provide quality health care to patients in western Illinois and eastern Iowa.
 The Trinity College Governing Board along with the Board of Directors at Trinity Medical Center take great pride in supporting an accredited college that provides top programs that are in the forefront of nursing and health sciences education.

-Trinity College of Nursing & Health Sciences enjoys an affiliation with Trinity Regional Health System
+Trinity College of Nursing & Health Sciences enjoys an affiliation with UnityPoint Trinity

-a not-for-profit organization of hospitals, clinics and health care agencies serving Western Illinois and Eastern Iowa.
+a not-for-profit organization of hospitals, clinics and health care agencies serving Western Illinois, Eastern Iowa and Wisconsin.
 TRHS provides unparalleled education and clinical opportunities for Trinity College of Nursing & Health Sciences students.
 Many graduates choose to work within TRHS after graduating from the college.